fineprint-global/app-mining-area-polygonization/README.md

 If there are any problems, check out the [troubleshooting](#troubleshooting) section.

 #### 2. Use your own data
-More detailed instructions on this will come soon, but you will have to adjust the `main.R` located in the [data-to-db](db/data-to-db) directory to load your own input-output table and adjust it to the proper database format.
+More detailed instructions on this will come soon, but you will have to adjust the `insert_mines_to_db.R` located in the [data-to-db](db/data-to-db) directory to load your own input-output table and adjust it to the proper database format.

-##### 2.1 Database format
-In order for your input-output table to be used with the Shiny app, you first need to adjust it to the database format used for this application.

-The database format can be found in the [db](db) folder in both `.dbm` format (to be viewed and edited via [pgmodeler](https://pgmodeler.io/)) and `.png` formats.

-Check out the `main.R` file to see how our data was taken from `.rds` files and modified to fit the database format.

 #### 3. Change the visualizations
 The folders to take care of are the [app](app/) folder and the [docker-rshiny](docker-rshiny/) folder.
 The `app` folder will be used to change the visualizations whereas the `docker-rshiny` folder needs to be kept in mind for any new packages you might require.